 In the process, the officers often come into contact with and arrest individuals that simply use the drugs without any connection to organized crime.
 The undercover sting operations are often carried out by law enforcement officers within the Miami Police Department's Special Investigations Unit for Narcotics.

 An important issue in drug possession cases is often how the controlled substance, narcotics, or drugs were discovered.
 If the police did not explicitly follow the laws related to search and seizure, they may have violated the Fourth Amendment to the U.S. Constitution.
 If so, evidence may be excluded by the court and a reduction or dismissal of charges may result.

 A qualified criminal defense attorney will be able to review your case for mistakes made by the police or other law enforcement agencies during the arrest, search, discovery, or testing of any controlled substances.

 According to the Florida Statutes, a first-degree felony is punishable in Florida by up to 30 years in prison and a fine of up to $10,000.
 A second-degree felony is punishable by up to 15 years in prison and a fine of $10,000.

 Upon conviction for a third-degree felony for possession of even a small-but-detectable amount of any controlled substance except marijuana, § 893.13(6) of the statutes prescribes a penalty of up to five years in prison and a fine of up to $5,000.
-Possession of 20 grams or more of marijuana is a third-degree felony; possession of less than 20 grams of marijuana is a first-degree misdemeanor.
+Possession of 20 grams or more of marijuana is a third-degree felony; possession of fewer than 20 grams of marijuana is a first-degree misdemeanor.

 State Charges vs. Federal Charges